Vocational Training Program

 Program objectives

-• Teach students to communicate effectively with all members of the medical team, the patients and their families.
+• Teach students to communicate effectively with all members of the medical team, patients and their families.

 Special features of the program